Yuting-H/Stock-Trading-Sim/README.md

 ## Running the server

-1. Naviagate to project root directory
+1. Navigate to project root directory

 2. Run `npm install` to install dependencies